Use Aurora HDR for free for 14 days.

-In our review, we'll discuss the features and standout features of two editors.
+In our review, we'll discuss the features and standout features of the two editors more closely.
 We will describe their advantages and disadvantages.
 So, GIMP vs. Krita.
 The battle begins!

 Krita is a graphics editor that offers excellent functionality for drawing and processing bitmap images.
 Advantages over the well-known Photoshop are apparent: the program is free and installed on all known operating systems (in addition to Windows you can download it for Mac and Linux).
 The interface is much more convenient and user-friendly for beginners.